Taciomarques/akip-generation-web/README.md

 # AkipGenerationWeb

-This application was generated using JHipster 7.0.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.0.1](https://www.jhipster.tech/documentation-archive/v7.0.1).
+This akipApplication was generated using JHipster 7.0.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.0.1](https://www.jhipster.tech/documentation-archive/v7.0.1).

 ## Development